Recovering from wisdom tooth surgery

 Side effects after wisdom tooth surgery

-- dry socket and bad breath
+- dry socket (pain and inflammation where we remove the tooth) and bad breath

 - sensitive teeth

 There are other side effects that can happen with wisdom tooth removal.

 You might get some mild temporary bruising on the cheek, face and sometimes on the upper part of the neck.